civictechindex/BOP/.github/ISSUE_TEMPLATE/interview-priority-analysis.md

 #### Reasons:
 - Got personally busy, can’t finish
 -  Only want to do a specific type of task per interview
-- There is a blocker (e.g. instructions not ready yet) in the way of finishing and I still have time to work on other issues
+- There is a blocker in the way of finishing and I still have time to work on other issues
 #### What to do if you have to stop working mid issue:
 - Note your progress in the checkboxes
 - Add a note in the comments with details